konveyor/enhancements/enhancements/common/krm-function-manager.md

 <!-- Need to create an OpenAPI spec for config.yaml? -->
 First, a user makes Kaffine aware of a catalog via `kaffine config add catalog <catalog>`.
 The catalog is appended to the `catalogs` list in the `config.yaml` file.
 The catalog is then saved in the `catalogs/` folder, with a name corresponding to the hash of the location. (`"example.com/catalogs/one" -> catalogs/<SHA-256>`)

 Next, a user can search the catalogs for a function via `kaffine search <name>`.
+This searches the catalogs for a function with the specified name.
+Once the user finds a function they want to install, they can execute `kaffine install <name>`.
+This will add the function to a separate catalog stored in `installed.yaml`.

 If at any point the user wants to check for updates to their functions, they can execute `kaffine update`.
 This will check if there is an updated version of each catalog, and download it if need be.
 Then, if there are any functions with higher versions than the ones selected by kaffine, it will prompt the user and ask if they want to update.